TFK70/hyprcircade/README.md

 hyprcircade
 ```

-This will also apply theme based on your current time of day.
+This will start daemon in foreground mode and also apply theme based on your current time of day.
 If you want to omit this functionality just do:

 ```bash
 hyprcircade --apply-on-start=false